 In using fertilizer for Hoya Krimson Princess, you need to be careful about the adequate amount of fertilizer.
 If liquid synthetic fertilizer is used it should be remembered that you need to dilute the dose at half-strength of what is indicated on the package to reduce any adverse effects.

-Hoyas should not be fertilized in autumn and winter because the plants reduce their needs for nutrients during these seasons.
+Hoyas should not be fertilized in autumn and winter because the plants reduce their need for nutrients during these seasons.
 Also, over-fertilizing can kill the plants whereas under-fertilizing is not a big issue.

 They have too many similarities.
 Their family genus origins are the same.
 If you want to know about their care you will find that those are almost the same.

-- Both are required orchid bark with pertile in soil mixture.
+- Both are required orchid bark with perlite in the soil mixture.

 - Both are required average humidity.
 Higher humidity is best.